Ionizing/rsgrad/README.md

 - Display magnetic moment info
 - Display TOTAL-FORCE info, including averag force and maximum force
 - Display the time usage of each ionic step

-# Future features
-- [X] A prettier output layout
-- [X] Output the trajectory of relaxation or MD
+- Output the trajectory of relaxation or MD
-- [ ] Display the unconverged atoms (will be implemented in the near future)
-- [X] Save the viberation modes
+- Save the viberation modes
-- [X] More detailed error messages

 # How to build